-Article 25-ter of the Decree covers almost all corporate offences envisaged in Title XI of the Civil Code that qualify as general offences, in that they are not specifically referable to the exercise of banking activity32.
+Article 25-ter of the Decree covers almost all corporate offences envisaged in Title XI of the Civil Code or other special laws that qualify as general offences, in that they are not specifically referable to the exercise of banking activity41.

-The corporate offences considered concern various areas, and relate in particular to the preparation of the financial statements, external communications, certain capital transactions, obstructing controls and hindering the performance of supervisory functions.
+The corporate offences considered concern various areas, and relate in particular to the preparation of the financial statements, external communications, certain capital or corporate transactions, obstructing controls and hindering the performance of supervisory functions.
 All these types of offences have been defined for the common purpose of ensuring transparency of accounting documents and corporate management and the provision of sound information to shareholders, third parties and the market in general.